 - travel to 117 different countries visa-free.
 The Belgian passport ranking is 16th in the world on the Passport Index

-You can also read our guide to Belgian citizenship and permanent residence for more information on the benefits of citizenship.
+You can also read our guide to Belgian citizenship for more information on the benefits of citizenship.

 Belgian passport eligibility is based on Belgian citizenship which you can get after 5-10 years of living in the country.
 In addition, Belgian passport requirements include knowledge of one of the three main languages spoken in Belgium and proof of social and economic integration.
 You can also see our guide to Belgian citizenship for more details.